Meet the National Leaders of Color Fellowship Team

 David Holland

-David Holland is the Deputy Director at WESTAF, where he leads its advocacy and public policy programs; heads external relations; and spearheads leadership and professional development programming, grantmaking, and technical assistance and consulting services across teams.
-He is a faculty member of WESTAF’s LoCF and ELC program.
+David Holland is the Deputy Director at Creative West, where he leads its advocacy and public policy programs; heads external relations; and spearheads leadership and professional development programming, grantmaking, and technical assistance and consulting services across teams.
+He is a faculty member of Creative West’s LoCF and ELC program.
 Holland previously served as associate director of the Arts and Business Council of Greater Boston and in leadership positions with VCU da Vinci Center for Innovation, VCU School of the Arts, ART 180, the Latin Ballet of Virginia, Arts & Business, and the U.K. innovation foundation Nesta.
 Holland began his career as a senior consultant with BOP Consulting, a global consultancy on culture and the creative industries, and as campaigns officer at the U.K.’s National Campaign for the Arts.
 He also serves as Co-Chair of the Creative States Coalition and on the Cultural Advocacy Group.
 He is a Salzburg Global Fellow, Commager Fellow, and a fellow of the Royal Society of Arts.
 Holland holds a bachelor’s degree in economics from Amherst College and master’s degrees in international studies and diplomacy and the history of art from the University of London, SOAS.

 Margie Johnson Reese